 Be Patient with Students #

 Students ask “stupid” questions and I did it on his Data Visualization class.
 His Dataviz class is very challenging.
 For me, each assigment costs me on average a whole day.
 Many times, I got very angry with the class and Prof. YY.
 I saw that someone was also complaining about the Dataviz course on Slack this past Summer in the Slack group4.
-I could tell that, at least that student was as impatient and angry with me.
+I could tell that, at least he was as impatient and angry as I was.

 However, as patient and nice as he was last year when replying to my angry words on Slack, Professor YY replied to that student very nicely.